dannymout/wf-vite-scaffold/README.md

 ### Configuring DigitalOcean Credentials
 1. Retrieve DigitalOcean access & secret keys  [here](https://cloud.digitalocean.com/account/api/tokens).
 2. Add  `ACCESS_KEY`,  `SECRET_KEY`,  `SPACE_NAME`,  `SPACE_REGION`  to repository action secrets.
-3. Specify the directory to save files in `upload.yml`.
+3. Set `OUTPUT_DIRECTORY` for DO in Actions variables.

 ###  Automatically Load Assets from Localhost
 Use this script to automatically load your script from the local server while you're developing, or pull from the CDN when you're not.